 41. HubSpot Academy’s AI for Marketers Course

 HubSpot’s Academy strikes again!
-Despite the fact that AI for marketers is a relatively new specialization, HubSpot already has a course for it.
+Even though AI for marketers is a relatively new specialization, HubSpot already has a course for it.
 You’ll learn practical tips—like how to optimize content and gain predictive insights with AI—as well as explore ethical considerations.

 Marketing Leadership Development Resources